Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 Benoit HENOQUE is a male, he doesn't smoke, he takes is food outside and doesn't cook it.
 He comes to school by walk.
 On breaks, he stay in his classroom.

-Kevin LAUTO is a male, he is a smokers, he eats outside school the school.
+Kevin LAUTO is a male, he smokes, he eats outside school the school.
 He comes to school by car.
 On breaks, he smoke at outside deck.